 Walking 40 meters ahead, one reaches the top of the Dragon Gate, the Datian Pavilion.
 The entire Datian Pavilion was chiseled from bedrock.
 The whole layout is very beautiful and exquisite in workmanship.
 The stone carvings include stone archways, a stone platform, a stone room, stone column inscriptions, stone statues, an incense burner, and so on.
 The most vivid sculpture is Kuixing, located in the middle of the stone room.
 Kuixing is the god of scholars.

 The legend goes like this: Dayu —— a famous person who controlled floods in the Yellow River, opened up the Dragon Gate with a magic ax, letting water flow down into the sea.
-The present day Hukou Waterfall is thus called Dragon Gate.
+The present-day Hukou Waterfall is thus called Dragon Gate.
 However, the carp could no longer go back home because of the waterfall.
-Seeing this, the Yu’s kindhearted wife pleaded with the Jade Emperor to allow those carp to jump over the Dragon Gate to become dragons then go up to the heaven.
-As for those that could not, he dyed their foreheads, and sent them back home.
-Since then, all the carp in the Yellow River have a red spot in their foreheads and later generations regard those who have succeeded in the examination as dragons and those who have failed as carp.
+Seeing this, Yu’s kindhearted wife pleaded with the Jade Emperor to allow those carp to jump over the Dragon Gate to become dragons than go up to heaven.
+As for those that could not, he dyed their foreheads and sent them back home.
+Since then, all the carp in the Yellow River have a red spot on their foreheads and later generations regard those who have succeeded in the examination as dragons and those who have failed as carp.